Looking at Direct Traffic in Google Analytics

 - Audience awareness and building long-term relationships – If you find yourself wanting more information beyond Google Analytics reports, offer your audience something in return to provide feedback.
 You can create a survey with a reward for those who complete it including a discount on their next purchase or offering a gift card.
 Building on connections, businesses can further offer more personalized content increasing engagement.

 Learning Google Analytics is the first step to understand direct traffic and its sources better.
 Once familiar with Google Analytics and its tools, looking at direct traffic will offer more profound insights into your website’s performance.

 If you find yourself curious about direct traffic and want to know how to get started with Google Analytics, Premiere Creative would love to assist you!
-Contact the marketing expert at Premiere Creative to learn about traffic sources, segmentation, and getting the most from advertising campaigns.
+Contact the marketing experts at Premiere Creative to learn about traffic sources and segmentation or call us at (973) 346-8100 to get the most from advertising campaigns.
 We will see to it that Google Analytics performs for your business and help you achieve your goals.